Seyamalam/website/thepythonianrocketship/content/01-introduction/02-navigating-course.md

 weight: 2
 ---

 The course content is free and open source, and hosted on GitHub.
-A link will be available *after the class* so that edits can be suggested via Pull Requests.
+A link is available  so that edits can be suggested via Pull Requests.

 ### Suggesting Changes to The Course Material

-If you notice a typo or any other issues with the material *after the class*, please open a pull request on GitHub by clicking the "Edit this page" button on the top right corner of every course page.
+If you notice a typo or any other issues with the material, please open a pull request on GitHub by clicking the "Edit this page" button on the top right corner of every course page.

 <img src="{{"/images/snake-scaled.png" | relURL }}">